Fusion Embedding for Pose-Guided Person Image Synthesis with Diffusion Model: Method

 \section{Method}

-\subsubsection{Preliminary.}
+\subsection{Preliminary}

-The Stable Diffusion (SD) model (Rombach et al., 2022) is based on the Latent Diffusion Model (LDM) (Kingma et al., 2021).
-LDM consists of two main components: the Variational Autoencoder (VAE) (Esser et al., 2021), which encodes the image into a low-dimensional latent space, and the UNet (Ronneberger et al., 2015), which denoises the noisy latent vectors.
+The Stable Diffusion (SD) model \cite{RN50} is built upon the Latent Diffusion Model (LDM) \cite{RN49}, which consists of a Variational Autoencoder (VAE) \cite{RN74} for encoding images into a low-dimensional latent space and a UNet \cite{RN73} for denoising noisy latents.
+SD adopts the Denoising Diffusion Probabilistic Model (DDPM), which consists of a forward diffusion process and a reverse denoising process.
+In the forward process, a noisy latent $z_t$ at timestep $t \in [1,T]$ (typically $T=1000$) is obtained by adding Gaussian noise $\epsilon \sim \mathcal{N}(0,1)$ to the initial latent $z_0$:

-The SD model employs the Denoising Diffusion Probabilistic Model (DDPM), which comprises a forward diffusion process and a backward denoising process.
-In the forward process, the noise latent $z_t$ at timesteps $t \in [1, T]$, where $T$ is 1000 for DDPM, is obtained by adding random Gaussian noise $\epsilon~N(0,1)$ to the initial latent $z_0$, which corresponds to the input image.
-The $z_t$ can be formulated as follows:
+where $\bar\alpha_t=\prod_{s=1}^{t}\alpha_s$ is the cumulative product of the noise schedule.
+As $t$ increases, the latent variable $z_t$ gradually approaches a Gaussian noise distribution.

-where $\bar\alpha_t$ represents the cumulative product of the noise schedule, and $\alpha$ is typically assigned a very small value, which increases the noise in the latent $z_t$ as the timestep $t$ increases.
-According to Equation 1, the initial latent $z_0$ can be used to obtain the latent $z_t$ at each stage of the diffusion process.
-The backward process aims to reduce prediction error by estimating the noise $\epsilon$ in the latent $z_t$ at timestep $t$.
-This is done by inputting the timestep $t$, latent $z_t$, and condition $c$ into the UNet $\epsilon_\theta(z_t,t,c)$.
-The backward process is designed to reduce the prediction error by predicting the noise of the latent $z_t$ at time step $t$ by inputting time step $t$, latent $z_t$, and condition $c$ into the UNet $\epsilon_\theta(z_t,t,c)$.
-The objective can be formulated as follows:
+In the reverse process, the model predicts the noise in $z_t$ using a conditional UNet $\epsilon_\theta(z_t,t,c)$, where $c$ denotes a conditioning embedding (e.g., a text embedding from CLIP \cite{RN41}).
+The training objective is defined as the mean squared error between the true noise and the predicted noise:

-where $c$ represents the conditioning embedding vector produced by the text encoder of the CLIP (Radford et al., 2021).
-The image generation process begins by sampling random Gaussian noise $z_{T} \sim N (0, I)$, and then uses the trained UNet $\epsilon_\theta(z_t,t,c)$.
-This process enables the generation of an image that satisfies the condition $c$ while gradually removing the noise in the backward process.
+During image generation, the process starts from Gaussian noise $z_{T} \sim \mathcal{N}(0,I)$ and iteratively denoises it using the trained $\epsilon_\theta$ to generate an image consistent with the conditioning $c$.